Buildings vs Contents insurance

 ℹ️ Renters need contents only

-Buildings insurance covers damage to the structure caused by specific listed perils.
-Standard cover in the UK includes:
+Buildings insurance covers damage to the structure from specific listed events.
+Standard UK cover includes:

 • Fire, explosion, smoke

-• Storm and flood (though some high-flood-risk properties may face exclusions or very high premiums)
+• Storm and flood (though some high-flood-risk properties may face exclusions or high premiums)

 • Impact (vehicle hitting the house, falling trees or aerials)